Starlight220/docs/eventloop-design.md

 ### `BooleanEvent`
 Represents a digital signal, similar in concept to command-based's `Trigger` class.
-Each event object is associated with a `EventLoop` instance from construction-time.
+Each event object is associated with a `EventLoop` instance (Java: object reference; C++: `shared_ptr`?) from construction-time.
 Provides a `void whenTrue(Runnable)` method to bind actions to be executed each polling of the associated `EventLoop` instance if the represented digital signal / condition evaluates to `true`.
 A `boolean get()` method is provided for querying the signal; classes overriding `BooleanEvent` with custom functionality should either override this method or call `super()` with an argument fulfilling the wanted functionality.

 Named `BooleanEvent` to leave room for other types of `*Event` classes in the future.